 You lay a long strip of brown paper down the middle of the room to represent the timeline, with the mid-point signifying NOW.
 Everyone has post-its and writes significant events on these to stick to the timeline.
 These focus on internal elements of the project (the good and bad, for example people joining and leaving the team) but also include personal moments (babies, changing jobs) and things in the external world (BREXIT vote; US Election).
 The notes stretch back as far as the collective memory of the project and forward into your vision for the future.
 Then as a whole team you walk from the past to the future, discussing as you go.
 The approach allows everyone to understand each other’s perspective and to see the journey taken together.

 What we experienced was really powerful.
 We’d entered the meeting somewhat demoralised and exhausted but when we stood back and looked at our timeline it was clear we weren’t recognising our successes.

 Almost exactly a year ago our journey started with a glimmer of an idea.
-Just 12 months later we have a space up and running, a team of awesome Wizards volunteering their skills and time, members who like what they see enough to blog about us, a wonderful partner in Hundred Houses Society, an online community of over 100, a packed events programme, influential supporters in almost every corner of Cambridge and we’ve been accepted as Impact HubCambridge Candidate.
+Just 12 months later we have a space up and running, a team of awesome Wizards volunteering their skills and time, members who like what they see enough to blog about us, a wonderful partner in Hundred Houses Society, an online community of over 100, a packed events programme and influential supporters in almost every corner of Cambridge.
 All that in one year, with a team of five part-time founders — thank you all; I’m excited to think what we can achieve by Halloween 2017!

 It’s easy to lose sight of your achievements, and that can be a double-whammy because when you do, you lose energy and drive, slowing everything down.
 Have a go at walking your timeline with your team — I bet you’ll benefit.
 I’d be happy to explain more if you’re interested — just message me.
 Or even better, pop into @CambridgeSpace for a chat!